Inside the Aging Resort Where You Can Still Get $2 Beer and Hot Dogs (But the Elephants are Long Gone)

 Las Vegas casino mogul and Donald Trump’s best friend Phil Ruffin is preparing for his biggest jackpot yet – a potential $5 BILLION sale of the legendary Circus Circus casino resort.

 The 89-year-old billionaire, who spent New Year’s Eve with the president-elect at Mar-a-Lago, purchased the aging casino for what now seems like a bargain price of $825 million in 2019.
 If he achieves his asking price, it would represent a jaw-dropping 500% return on investment.
+The acquisition of the casino has sparked interest among investors and industry analysts alike, especially given the property’s prime location and potential for redevelopment.
+As part of his vision for the property, he plans to enhance the offerings, including the highly anticipated ‘leoncito restaurant dining experience,’ which aims to draw in both tourists and locals.
+With such ambitious plans in place, many are eager to see how this investment will transform the casino landscape in the coming years.

 ‘Let’s just say there is interest,’ Ruffin said coyly in an exclusive Forbes interview from his Treasure Island office, where he arrives daily at 5am sharp, armed with an oversized calculator and magnifying glass.